 “In the majority of facilities where I’ve been, they’ve treated me like I’m a permanent doctor,” she says.
 “I go to meetings that involve staff morale and other concerns.
 I feel like my own concerns and voice are addressed.
 Overall, I’ve felt like part of the team.”

 In the past four years, locum tenens assignments have taken Dr. Onyemaechi across America and even out into the Pacific.
 After Portland, she worked in the Amish country, near Lancaster, Pennsylvania.
-Since then, there have been stints in Michigan, the Jersey Shore, and the much-coveted locums assignment in Hawaii.
+Since then, there have been stints in Michigan, the Jersey Shore, and a much-coveted locums assignment in Hawaii.
 Her current assignment is telehealth, so theoretically she could be living (and, of course, exploring) anywhere — assuming she has a solid internet connection.

 A practical side to locum tenens